 Scale Item (single response): Use this to create an item that relies on response categories as answer options.
 If you enter text in the response text area it will not show up to the user unless you create a grouped item.
 If you create a grouped item remember you need to use the same scale across all items to be grouped together.

 Creating a grouped item allows you to group items and guarantee that they appear together on forms.
 If you use the rubric attribute or scale item item types, creating a grouped item will create a rubric with common response categories (e.g. developing, achieved) and specific response text for each field (e.g. performed a physical exam with 1-2 prompts from supervisor, independently performed a physical exam).
+There is also the ability to Copy a Grouped Item which is next to the Create & Attach a New Item and Attach Existing Item(s) buttons.
+You can choose to create a new item linkage to keep all items as grouped or to create new individual items from the original grouped item.

 Navigate to Admin>Assessment & Evaluation.